p4-mapreduce

 Init script

 The MapReduce server is an example of a service (or daemon), a program that runs in the background.
-We’ll write an init script to start, stop and check on the map reduce master and worker processes.
+We’ll write an init script to start, stop and check on the MapReduce Manager and Worker processes.
 It should be a shell script named bin/mapreduce

 Start server

-Exit 1 if a master or worker is already running.
+Exit 1 if a Manager or Worker is already running.
 Otherwise, execute the following commands.
+We’ll use the --logfile

 Example